-Moov HR Sweat review
+Moov HR Sweat full review

 Moov's HR Sweat is a coin-sized heartrate monitor that fits in a headband, thereby tracking your activity and keeping sweat out of your eyes at the same time.
 Welcome to the future!
 We asked PC Advisor's sweatiest man to test out the device, along with Moov's accompanying smartphone app.

 The best place to measure your pulse in terms of accuracy and convenience, Moov maintains, is at your temple.
 Accordingly, the company's heartrate monitor is designed to be worn on the inside of a tight stretchy headband, although it can also be worn on the ankle.